Concentrating solutions for an anisotropic planar elliptic Neumann problem with Hardy-H\'{e}non weight and large exponent: The linearized problem and The nonlinear problem

 {\bf Proposition 3.6.}\,\,{\it Let $q\in\oo$ and $m$ be a non-negative integer.
 Then there exist constants $C>0$ and $p_m>1$ such that for any $p>p_m$ and any points $\xi=(\xi_1,\ldots,\xi_m)\in\mathcal{O}_p(q)$, problem {\upshape(\ref{4.1})} admits a unique solution $\phi_{\xi'}$ for some coefficients $c_{ij}(\xi')$, $i=1,\ldots,m$, $j=1,J_i$, such that

 Furthermore, the map $\xi'\mapsto\phi_{\xi'}$ is a $C^1$-function in $C(\overline{\Omega}_p)$ and $H^1(\Omega_p)$. }

-\begin{proof} Proposition $3.1$, Remarks $2.5$ and $3.5$ allow us to apply the contraction mapping principle and the implicit function theorem to find a solution for problem (\ref{4.1}) satisfying (\ref{4.2}) and the corresponding regularity.
+\begin{proof} Proposition $3.1$, Remarks $2.5$ and $3.5$ allow us to apply the contraction mapping theorem and the implicit function theorem to find a solution for problem (\ref{4.1}) satisfying (\ref{4.2}) and the corresponding regularity of the map $\xi'\mapsto\phi_{\xi'}$.
 Since it is a standard procedure, we omit the detailed proof here. \end{proof}

 {\bf Remark 3.7.}\,\,The function $V_{\xi'}+\phi_{\xi'}$, where $\phi_{\xi'}$ is the unique solution of problem (\ref{4.1}) given by Proposition $3.6$, is positive in $\overline{\Omega}_p$.
 In fact, we notice that $p^2\phi_{\xi'}\rightarrow0$ uniformly over $\overline{\Omega}_p$.
 Furthermore, in the region $|y-q'|\geq1/(\varepsilon p^{2\kappa})$ and $|y-\xi'_i|\geq1/(\varepsilon p^{2\kappa})$ for each $i=1,\ldots,m$, by (\ref{2.5}), (\ref{2.26}) and the definition of $V_{\xi'}$ in (\ref{2.42}) we can derive that $V_{\xi'}+\phi_{\xi'}$ is positive.
 Outside this region, we may conclude the same result from Remark $2.3$.